Denise Bombardier

-Bombardier is noted for her standard French, in particular her European-norm pronunciation.
-She is a defender of the international Francophonie and has often been invited by Bernard Pivot to discuss the psyche of the French and the situation of the French language in France.
+Bombardier was a defender of the international Francophonie and often invited by Bernard Pivot to discuss the psyche of the French and the situation of the French language in France.

 Biography

-Bombardier obtained a master's degree in political science from the Université de Montréal in 1971 and a doctorate in sociology three years later from the Sorbonne.
+Denise Bombardier obtained a master's degree in political science from the Université de Montréal in 1971 and a doctorate in sociology three years later from the Sorbonne.

-She began her professional career as a research assistant on the Radio-Canada television program Aujourd'hui.
+Bombardier began her professional career as a research assistant on the Radio-Canada television program Aujourd'hui.
 Starting in 1975 she hosted a number of programs such as Présent international, Hebdo-dimanche, Noir sur blanc (1979–1983), Le Point and Entre les lignes.
 She hosted Trait-d'union from 1987 to 1988, and participated on Aujourd'hui dimanche (1988–1991) and L'Envers de la médaille.

 Noir sur blanc was the first public affairs program to be hosted by a woman in Quebec.
 There Bombardier interviewed Prime Minister of Canada Pierre Trudeau, novelist Georges Simenon, Prime Minister of Israel Golda Meir, President of France Valéry Giscard d'Estaing and his successor François Mitterrand.

 In 1999, she hosted and produced the science program Les Années lumières on Radio-Canada radio.

-She has written a number of articles in the press, some of which have been controversial.
-Her articles have appeared in Le Monde, Le Devoir, L'Express de Toronto, Châtelaine, Le Point and L'Actualité.

-She has written La Voix de la France (1975), Une enfance à l'eau bénite (1985), Aimez-moi les uns les autres (1999), Nos chères amies (2008), or more recently L'énigmatique Céline Dion (2009).
+Bombardier wrote a number of articles in the press, some of which were controversial.
+Her articles appeared in Le Monde, Le Devoir, L'Express de Toronto, Châtelaine, Le Point and L'Actualité.
+She also wrote La Voix de la France (1975), Une enfance à l'eau bénite (1985), Aimez-moi les uns les autres (1999), Nos chères amies (2008), and L'énigmatique Céline Dion (2009).

 In 2003, she was fired via e-mail from the public television network Radio-Canada for engaging in a debate on same-sex marriage against Louis Godbout, spokesperson for the Quebec Gay Archives, during an interview-format segment of Le Point, an evening information show.
 She has been scathing about reality television programs, especially Quebec's Star Académie.

-In 2007, Bombardier wrote the song La Diva for Celine Dion, included on the album D'Elles.
-She also followed Celine Dion during her Taking Chances World Tour as research for her book L'énigmatique Céline Dion.
+In 2007, Bombardier wrote the song "La diva" for Céline Dion, included on the album D'elles.
+She also followed Céline Dion during her Taking Chances World Tour as research for her book L'énigmatique Céline Dion.

+Bombardier died on July 4, 2023, following a brief battle with cancer.
+She was 82.

+She was married three times.
+She left her first husband in 1970 for an affair with producer Claude Sylvestre of Radio-Canada, marrying him in 1973.
+In 1985 on a trip to Paris, she was introduced to then-Canadian ambassador Lucien Bouchard.
+She left her husband, flew back to Paris and moved into the Canadian embassy with her young son.
+After six months, she returned to Montreal and her husband.
+Within a year, the couple split again.
+She finally found love with Irishman James "Jim" Jackson, a professor of French literature from Dublin.
+She is survived by one son, Guillaume Sylvestre and two grandchildren.